wp-plugins/2046s-widget-loops/readme.txt

 More on <a href="http://2046.cz/freestuff.html">http://2046.cz/freestuff.html</a>

 == Change log ==

+= 0.21 = [24.02.2012]

+ * removed some forgotten echo calls
+ * the multiple select box has native size 5 rows from now

 = 0.2 =
   * all 3 widgets where merged in to one widget